OpenSILEX/opensilex/opensilex-doc/src/main/resources/specs/dataverse.md

 # Specifications : dataverse

-This document describes briefly the functional and technical specifications of the dataverses in OpenSILEX.
+This document briefly describes the functional and technical specifications of `dataverses` in OpenSILEX.

 ## Needs

-Dataverse is an often used system to store data long-term and share it.
+Dataverse is a system often used to store data long-term and share it.
 The users would like a way to lower the redundancy created by using both OpenSILEX and a Dataverse.

-A more specific case for INRAE is the use of Recherche Data Gouv as it is recommended for all public research.
+A more specific case for INRAE is the use of "Recherche Data Gouv" as it is recommended for all public research in France.

 ## Solution